mtzfactory/nango/docs-platform/docs/reference/node.md

 ---
-sidebar_label: 'SDK: Node'
+sidebar_label: 'Node SDK'
-sidebar_position: 1
+sidebar_position: 2
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# SDK: Node
+# Node SDK

 This is the reference for the Nango node.js client SDK, which we call node-client and is published on npm as [@nangohq/node-client](https://www.npmjs.com/package/@nangohq/node-client).